tlitschgi/challenge_5/README.md

 # 05 Third-Party APIs: Task Board

-## Your Task

-Create a simple task board application that allows a team to manage project tasks by modifying starter code.
-This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.

-You'll need to use the [Day.js](https://day.js.org/en/) library to work with dates.
-Be sure to read the documentation carefully and concentrate on using Day.js in the browser.

 This page is a task board page.
 The objective of this page is to add tasks, manage the state of tasks progress and be able to view all tasks for tracking purposes.
 ```